π Stock Paper Trading Rules (Beta)

 AAPL, SPY, NVDA, VOO, BRK-B.

-No slippage, no spread, no rejections.
+No slippage, no spread, no partial fills.
 This is an educational simulator.
-Real-world fills, partial fills, bid/ask spreads, halts, and after-hours premiums are not modeled.
+Real-world spreads, partial fills, halts, and execution latency are not modeled.
+The session guard + Realistic (RTH Open) view exist to keep results plausible, not to mimic a broker exactly.
 Treat your results as a learning tool, not a guarantee of live performance.

 3. Commission & Cost Basis